Elimination via saturation: Introduction

 and to use the fact that the projective closure $\overline{X}$ (of $X$ in $\mathbb{P}^n_B$) has no components in the hyperplane at infinity $H := \mathbb{P}^n_B \setminus \mathbb{A}^n_B$ in order to represent $\overline{X}$ (non-canonically) as the Zariski closure of the set-theoretic difference between a projective scheme $Y \supset X$ and $H$, where $Y \subset \mathbb{P}^n_B$ is the vanishing set of the homogenization of a generating set of the vanishing ideal $\mathcal{I}(X)$.

-Algebraically speaking, our approach to elimination of ideals (or submodules) in polynomial rings uses a certain homogenization thereof.
+Translating the projective closure from geometry to algebra, our approach to elimination of ideals (or submodules, cf.\ \cref{subsection_submodules}) in polynomial rings uses homogenization.
 Homogenizing an ideal $I = \mathcal{I}(X)$ in the relative case ($B$ not a field) usually relies on computing a Gröbner basis w.r.t.\ a block-elimination order (cf., e.g., \cite[Prop.~15.31]{Eis}), and it is precisely this order which we want to offer an alternative to.
-Instead, the homogenized ideal $I^h$ can be computed by homogenizing any generating set of $I$ followed by a saturation w.r.t.\ the new homogenizing indeterminate.
+Instead, we show that the homogenized ideal $I^h$ can be computed by homogenizing any generating set of $I$ followed by a saturation w.r.t.\ the new homogenizing indeterminate.
 The original elimination of the ideal $I$ can now be computed by evaluating certain indeterminates to zero in a generating set of $I^h$.

 More formally, let $R := B[x_1,\ldots, x_n]$ be a polynomial ring over the commutative ring $B$.
 We show how to compute the intersection $I\cap B$ for an ideal $I\unlhd R$ given by a generating set $G\subset I$, i.e., how to eliminate the indeterminates $x_1,\ldots, x_n$, without using a block-elimination order.
 We base the alternative algorithm on the observation that $I \cap B$ is equal to the intersection of $B$ with the homogenization of $I$.
 More precisely, for $f \in R$ denote by $f^h\in S := B[x_0,x_1,\ldots, x_n]$ the homogenization of $f$ w.r.t.\ the new indeterminate $x_0$.
 The above mentioned equality reads $I \cap B = I^h \cap B$ (\Cref{lemm:intersection0}), where $I^h = \langle f^h \mid f \in I \rangle \unlhd S$ denotes the homogenization of $I$.
 The homogenization $I^h$ can be computed using the equality $I^h = \langle g^h \mid g \in G \rangle: x_0^\infty$ (\Cref{prop:sat0}).
 Finally, we obtain a generating set of the elimination ideal $I \cap B = I^h \cap B \unlhd B$ by simply evaluating $x_0,\ldots,x_n$ to zero in a generating set of $I^h$ (\Cref{lemm:degreezeropart}).